Wichita County Court Records

 Guardianship Records

-Guardianship cases involve court oversight of an individual’s person, estate, or both.
+Guardianship cases involve ongoing court oversight of an individual's person, estate, or both.
 Under Texas Estates Code, Title 3, guardianship proceedings require the appointment of an attorney ad litem for the proposed ward, investigation reports, and periodic accountings filed with the court.
 Annual reports filed by guardians are part of the case record and are generally accessible to the public, though medical and psychological evaluation reports attached to guardianship applications may be restricted.

 Common Probate Fees